top of page

 • Refactor – Refactor the code to make it clean

-These cycles should be extremely frequent, line by line.
+These cycles should be frequent, line-by-line.
 It's about making lots and lots of little steps in the right direction.
-There are many descriptions about why TDD is useful, from driving out design, building up the code coverage etc. However, in essence, it's summed up as, Knowing what you want the code to do, knowing when it does and knowing when it breaks.
+There are many descriptions of why TDD is beneficial, such as driving out design and increasing code coverage.
+However, in essence, it's about knowing what you want the code to do, when it does, and when it breaks.

 Why TDD?